screege/lanet-helpdesk-modular/.augment/rules/rules.md

-you can have the access credentials from the web portal login instead of guessing everytime the posgresql user is postgres and password is Poikl55+* DATABASE_URL=postgresql://postgres:Poikl55+*@localhost:5432/lanet_helpdesk you must have all code before making changes and see if other modules get affected by new code implementation you must always act as a full stack developer you must always commit to github and before creating new modules which after tests work create a new branch
+you can have the access credentials from the web portal login instead of guessing everytime the posgresql user is postgres and password is Poikl55+* DATABASE_URL=postgresql://postgres:Poikl55+*@localhost:5432/lanet_helpdesk you must have all code, workflow, database associations, api calls and frontend calls present before making changes and see if other modules get affected by new code implementation you must always act as a full stack developer you must always commit to github and before creating new modules which after tests work create a new branch